 11 Sep YOUR HOMEOWNER’S INSURANCE MAY HAVE A PROBLEM WITH YOUR OLD ROOF

-As you know homeowner’s insurance companies treat the roof as one of the most important parts of a home today.
+As you may already know, homeowner’s insurance companies treat the roof as one of the most important parts of a home today.
 The roof of your home is your first line of defense against rainwater, hail and other external elements.

-When you have a damaged roof you’re likely to have problems within your home.
-That will lead to more claims against your homeowner’s insurance which is why insurance companies are vigilant.
+When you have a damaged roof, you’re likely to have problems within the interior of your home.
+That will lead to more claims against your homeowner’s insurance, which is why insurance companies are vigilant.

 Can my Home be Insured with an Older Roof?

-There have been incidents where a few insurance companies refused to renew existing homeowner’s insurance policies on houses with roofs older than 20 years.
-In such cases insurance companies did an inspection and the house didn’t pass.
+There have been incidents where a few insurance companies refused to renew existing homeowner’s insurance policies on houses with roofs older than 20 years of age.
+In such cases, insurance companies did an inspection and the house didn’t pass.
 The insurance companies required the owner to replace the roof before renewing the homeowner’s insurance.

-Some other insurers have a policy to not write new policies for homes with roofs over 20 years old.
-These insurance companies only pay actual cash value for roof replacement for older roofs when they’re damaged.
-This means they don’t pay to fully replace the roof, but only reimburse for what an old roof is worth after 20-plus years.
+Other insurers have a policy to not write new policies for homes with roofs over 20 years old.
+These insurance companies may only pay actual cash value for roof replacements on older roofs when they’re damaged.
+This means they don’t pay to fully replace the roof, but only reimburse for what an old roof is worth after 20 years of life.

-Replacing the roof is not an inexpensive project.
-However, if your roof is around 20 years old or so, you may have no choice but to replace your roof in order to keep your homeowner’s insurance policy.
-The trend in the insurance industry is to require an older roof, 15 to 20 years plus old, to have an inspection to get a renewal.
+Replacing an asphalt shingle roof system is not as expensive as most people are led to believe.
+However, if your roof is 20 years old or older, you may have no choice but to replace your roof in order to keep your homeowner’s insurance policy in affect.
+The trend in the insurance industry is to require an older roof, 15 to 20 years plus, to have an inspection to get a renewal.

 Homeowner’s Insurance – Covering Roof Damages and Roof Leaks?